rzalibul/web-programming-coursework2/README.md

 --------------
 - HTTPS with proper certificate (use Let's Encrypt)
 - limiting amount of comments per page
-- modifying comments (use Ajax)
+- modifying comments (work in progress)
-- deleting comments (use Ajax)
+- deleting comments (work in progress)
 - detecting duplicate bookings
-- user authentication (work in progress but almost done)
+- user authentication (work in progress; register page needs to be done)
 - password protection (hashing with salt)
-- admin level authentication and admin panel
+- admin level authentication and admin panel (admin auth done; admin panel needs to be done)
 - modifying bookings (use Ajax)
 - deleting bookings (use Ajax)
 - different costs of bookings depending on variables